Many women and families have concerns about transvaginal examination.

 TVU as a screening test

-In addition to trying to make this procedure safer, we could limit the use of this procedure.
-We could use it only when:
+In addition to trying to make this procedure safer, we could limit the use of this procedure, using it only when:

 (a) it might offer genuinely useful information which could not otherwise be obtained through the use of a less invasive procedure carried out by a skilled and respectful professional who trusts women’s bodies